Natural Based Herbicide For Free Floating Aquatic Weeds

 Use Together With Surface Clear

-Use Surface Clear to assist in keeping Free-Floating Weeds from returning
+Use Surface Clear to assist in keeping free-floating aquatic debris from returning

 - Apply 100mL per 100m²

-- Helps prevent further growth of free floating aquatic matter
+- Helps prevent further growth of free floating aquatic debris

 - Shake vigorously and tip in